How Mitogen Works¶

 The Module Importer¶

-An instance of mitogen.core.Importer
+An instance of mitogen.core.Importer is installed in

-, where Python’s import
+sys.meta_path, where Python’s import statement will

 execute it before attempting to find a module locally.